ivanleomk/ivanleomk.github.io/docs/blog/posts/building-voice-with-eleven-labs.md

 The success of voice applications depends far more on thoughtful interaction design than on technical implementation.
 By focusing on authentic context, strategic randomization, and targeted skill development, I created an effective flight attendant training simulator that delivers genuine value.

-11Labs dramatically simplifies the technical implementation, allowing developers to focus on what matters most: creating voice experiences that feel natural, responsive, and valuable to users.
+ElevenLabs dramatically simplifies the technical implementation, allowing developers to focus on what matters most: creating voice experiences that feel natural, responsive, and valuable to users.
 The platform's constraints actually encourage more thoughtful design choices, focusing energy on creating meaningful content rather than wrestling with technical implementation.

 For applications like training simulations, customer service practice, or voice interfaces requiring quick deployment, success depends on thoughtful design that considers the specific skills being developed, the context needed for authentic experiences, and the strategic introduction of variability to build adaptability.